RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 </br>

-### Reset Rhythmic Groupings and Stem Directions as Needed
+### Reset Stem Directions as Needed

-MuseScore provides a tool to reset rhythmic groupings and stem directions after adjusting durations.
-Tied notes within a bar will be grouped together (as longer values or dotted notes), and stem directions will be set according to standard engraving conventions.
+MuseScore provides a tool to reset stem directions after adjusting durations and clefs.
+Stem directions will be set according to standard engraving conventions.

 To do this in MuseScore:
 - `select all notes/rests in score` (Ctrl + A or Cmd + A)